 At Latitude 33 Aviation, safety is always our number one concern for our aircraft owners, clients, and crew.
 We are closely following the Centers for Disease Control’s (CDC) guidelines and recommendations on the steps we can take to help prevent the spread of the virus.
 Our goal is to ensure you feel confident and comfortable when flying with Latitude 33 Aviation, and as such, we have taken additional precautions to ensure your continued safety and protection during the current situation.

-For our emoloyees and crew, we have developed specific instructions with on the importance of washing their hands and staying home if they feel sick or are returning from an area of the world identified as posing a coronavirus-related risk.
+Our Safety Team has developed a comprehensive plan to guide our operations and response to the virus, including the implementation of enhanced aircraft cleaning methods, along with increasing the frequency and duration of interior cleanings.
+This includes the use of professional cleaning services to disinfect the cabin.
+For our employees and crew, we have developed specific instructions about the importance of washing their hands and staying home if they feel sick or are returning from an area of the world identified as posing a coronavirus-related risk.
 Per CDC recommendations, we will ask employees who have traveled to such locations or have been exposed to others who have traveled to such locations to self-quarantine for 14 days.

-Latitude 33 will continue to closely monitor this situation and implement guidance and best practices provided by the Federal Aviation Administration, National Business Aircraft Association, Centers for Disease Control and Prevention, World Health Organization and other federal agencies.
+Latitude 33 will continue to closely monitor this situation and implement guidance and best practices provided by the Federal Aviation Administration, National Business Aircraft Association, Centers for Disease Control and Prevention, World Health Organization, and other federal agencies.